MicrosoftDocs/well-architected/well-architected/cost-optimization/optimize-environment-costs.md

 - *Monitor and adjust your spending*: Continuously monitor and analyze spending patterns, value delivery, and risk factors.
 Regularly review and adjust your spending optimization strategies as the needs of the environment and business evolve.

-- *Restrict available regions*: Consider the potential benefit of running preproduction environments in different regions.
-Azure resources can be cheaper in a different region.
-You can save money by restricting deployments one or more regions that have more favorable price for your resource and usage.
+- *Restrict available regions*: Consider the potential benefit of running preproduction environments in different regions where Azure resources might be cheaper.
+Restrict preproduction deployments to these regions to optimize the cost of these environments.

 ### Optimize the production environment